jonasmehl1/structural_phylogeny/README.md

 3. `species_tree`: The corresponding species tree in newick format
 4. `configfile`: A `yaml` file with different parameters

 The pipeline can be run in two distinct modes: *Phylome* and *OG*.
 For the first approach, the user only needs to input a list of protein IDs of the seed species (indicated by `seed: UniProt_id` in the `configfile`).
 Each protein will be aligned to the structures and sequences of the different taxas indicated in the `metadata` file.
 Alternatively, if the user already has defined orthogroups the homology search step is skipped and the different trees will be computed on these sets.
+There are two example `yaml` files for both modes in `config/`.

 Importantly, global parameters that are likely to be used across different datasets are in `config/params.yaml`.
 Note that the values in the first custom yaml are prioritary to the ones in this `params.yaml`!
 However, it is mandatory that the `configfile` has these fields:

 ```yaml
 # these will be the prefix of the output directory in results/homology